oskarrough/rough/README.md

 - css (compiled CSS goes here and is not committed to Git)
 - images
 - scripts (our own scripts go here)
-- scripts/vendor (third party scripts that are not in bower go here)
+- scripts/vendor (third party scripts that are not available with bower go here)
 - styles (sass styles go here)

 ## Naming convention